 - Add new oil as instructed in your operator’s manual.

 - Replace the dip stick.
-Wait several minutes, then use the dip stick to check oil level.
+Wait several minutes, then use the dip stick to check the oil level.

-- Replace the air filter.
+Step 5: Replace and clean the air filter.

 - Wash the foam element in mild detergent and water and allow it to dry completely.